juanignaciorc/stori-challenge/sam-app/README.md

 The function will process the transactions from the CSV file and send a summary email to the provided email address.
 If successful, it will return a message indicating that the transactions were processed successfully.

 ### Local Development

+**⚠️ DISCLAIMER**: The application will fail when running locally because it requires a local DynamoDB instance to be running.
+The app is designed to work with AWS DynamoDB and does not include local DynamoDB setup.
+For full functionality testing, please deploy to AWS or set up DynamoDB Local separately.

 1. Build the application:
    ```bash